Care at NUH

 PREVENTING HYPOGLYCAEMIA DURING CARDIO EXERCISE (MORE THEN 30 MINUTE DURATION)

-For short-duration, gentle exercises like a slow walk (less than 30 minutes), carrying quick-acting carbohydrates for hypoglycaemia rescue may suffice.
+For short-duration, gentle exercises like a slow walk (less than 30 minutes), you may not need any additional preparation apart from bringing along some quick-acting carbohydrates to rescue hypoglycaemia.

 • Longer durations of exercise (more than 30 minutes)